hackclub/hackclub/meta/applications/yc_s15.md

 Last time we applied we got the feedback that Zach's age was a worrying factor.
-Since then, we've brought on Jonathan (24), to the team and have made significant progress towards our vision.
+Since then, we've brought on Jonathan (24), to the team and have made significant progress in shaping and working towards our vision.
 Both of us are extremely committed to hackEDU and plan to work on this for a very long time, with or without YC.
 Zach does not plan to go to college.

 Additionally, since last applying, we:

 * Ran our planned 25 school pilot (5 of the original 30 planned schools dropped), onboarded 13 additional schools, and reached over 1,300 students.
+  * A majority of the students from every one of our 13 additional schools are on free or reduced lunch.
 * Brought on a full-time volunteer and two part-time volunteers.

+We have also secured a small amount of funding (~$10k).

 **If you have already participated or committed to participate in an incubator, "accelerator" or "pre-accelerator" program, please tell us about it.**